Particular/docs.particular.net/samples/consumer-driven-contracts/sample.md

 ---
 title: Consumer-driven Contracts sample
 summary: NServiceBus sample that shows a consumer-driven contract (CDC) approach to messaging.
-reviewed: 2022-02-25
+reviewed: 2024-10-30
 component: Core
 versions: '[6,)'
 ---

 ## Introduction to consumer-driven contracts

 This sample shows a [consumer-driven contract](https://martinfowler.com/articles/consumerDrivenContracts.html)(CDC) approach to messaging.
 The essence of consumer-driven contracts is that the ownership of the contract is inverted.
-Instead of the producer providing the definition, consumers define the contract they expect, and it's up to the producer to fulfill it.
+Instead of the producer providing the definition, consumers define the contract they expect, and it's up to the producer to fulfil it.

-In NServiceBus terminology, "producers" are called "publishers" and "consumers" are called "subscribers".
+In NServiceBus terminology, "producers" are called "publishers", and "consumers" are called "subscribers".
 Contracts translate to message contracts and are defined using plain C# types.
 To honor a consumer contract, the producer would make the relevant message contract inherit from the consumer contract type.

 ## Contracts as interfaces